LucaEggenberg/arch/README.md

 ## Getting system ready
 This repository assumes Arch to be installed and connected to the internet (as per the instructions above).

-The `install.sh` script will ensure all dependencies are installed and prepare the system for provisioning of my personal configuration.
+The `install.sh` script will ensure all dependencies are installed and prepare the system for provisioning.

 ### 1. clone repository
 ```bash
 git clone https://github.com/LucaEggenberg/arch.git
 ```

-### 2. give execution access
+### 2. grant execution access
 ```bash
 cd arch
 chmod +x install.sh